2023 Spanish local elections: Electoral system

-Island councils and foral deputations were elected directly by electors under their own, specific electoral regulations.
+The General Assemblies of Álava, Biscay and Gipuzkoa were directly elected by voters under their own, specific electoral regulations.

-Election date

-Elections to the local councils in Spain are fixed for the fourth Sunday of May every four years.
-In the event that no candidacy is presented in a local council, a by-election will be held in that council within six months; if that election still results in no candidacy being presented, a management committee will be formed by all continuing council members and designated citizens to fill any vacancies.

-The 2023 local elections were called for 28 May 2023, with election re-runs being called for 26 November in those councils where no candidacy was presented and in those whose results were annulled by invalidating irregularities.
+The law did not provide for by-elections to fill vacant seats; instead, any vacancies arising after the proclamation of candidates and during the legislative term were filled by the next candidates on the party lists or, when required, by designated substitutes.

 Parties and candidates

-The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
-Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call, whereas groupings of electors needed to secure the signature of a determined amount of the electors registered in the municipality for which they sought election:
+The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
+Parties and federations intending to form an alliance were required to inform the relevant electoral commission within 10 days of the election call, whereas groupings of electors needed to secure the signature of a determined amount of the electors registered in the municipality for which they sought election, disallowing electors from signing for more than one list: